Abdou240/Retail-Sales-Analysis/README.md

    - Terraform will then deploy your GCP infrastructure (storage, datasets, cluster, and IAM role assignments) accordingly.

 ---

 ## Step 2: Download and Upload Sales Data to GCS

-Once the infrastructure is provisioned, the next step is to upload the raw sales dataset into your GCS bucket.
-This script automates the process of downloading the dataset and uploading the relevant CSV file to your bucket.
+After you have provisioned your infrastructure with Terraform, the next step is to ingest your raw sales data into your Google Cloud Storage bucket.
+For this purpose, you will run a Bash script that automates the following actions:

+1. **Download the Dataset:** The script fetches the latest sample sales dataset from Kaggle using a direct URL with `curl`.
+2. **Unzip and Extract:** It then unzips the downloaded archive and extracts the CSV file that contains the raw sales data.
+3. **Upload to GCS:** Finally, the script uploads the extracted CSV file to your designated GCS bucket (e.g., `sales_data_bucket`) using `gsutil`.

+To execute this step, navigate to the project’s root directory and run the Bash script (located in the `scripts/` folder) after making it executable.
+This completes the data ingestion phase and prepares your raw dataset for further processing in later steps.